 How to Caucus

 - Decide which party to caucus for.
 Minnesota does not require party registration to vote, but you should caucus with the party that best aligns with your values.
+You must be at least old enough to vote by the following general election in order to participate in caucuses.
+However, the DFL Caucuses are now open to some individuals otherwise ineligible to vote, including non-citizen immigrants and people serving felony sentences.

 - Determine if you need time off or accomodations.
 Your employer is legally required to give you time off to caucus as long as you submit a written request at least 10 days in advance.
 If you require accomodations due to hearing or visual impairment, the major parties must accomodate you.